Advertiser Disclosure

 There are also no change or cancellation fees on select Southwest fares.
 Those traveling on a “Wanna Get Away Plus” fare (more on fare classes below) receive flight credits when they cancel a flight and those credits expire within 6 months.
 “Business Select” and “Anytime” fare travelers receive a full refund.
 The policy is the same whether you booked your flights with cash or points.

 Southwest is an all-economy cabin airline, meaning that none of its planes are equipped for premium cabins or seating.
-The airlines’ fare types are also different than other airlines and its boarding process is exclusive to Southwest.
+The airlines’ fare types are also different than other airlines, which adds another quirk you’ll want to be aware of.
+If you have flown Southwest in the past, you might associate them with no assigned seats and a unique boarding process, but as of early 2026, Southwest is much like other airlines in how they board planes and assign seats.

 Fare Types and Boarding Groups

 When it comes to flight classes, Southwest is in a category all its own.
-There are 4 categories of fare classes: Basic, Wanna Get Away Plus, Anytime, and Business Select.
+There are 4 categories of fare classes: Basic, Choice, Choice Preferred, and Choice Extra.

 The most basic fare class, however, still comes with valuable benefits that basic economy fares on other airlines can’t match.
 Travelers on this fare earn 2 points per $1 spent on airfare.

-Those traveling in the highest category, Business Select, get all standard perks, plus priority boarding to choose the best seats — and a premium drink.
+Those traveling in the highest category, Choice Extra, get all standard perks, priority boarding, the ability to select any seat at the time of booking — and a premium drink.

 Flight Credits and No Change Fees